Support

 If one would like to offer anything else, the best way is to simply make an open ended offer that one would like to provide anything that he might need.
 Similarly, if one doesn’t specify the timeline, the monk has a rule that he can only accept it for four months.
 However, if one specifies that one would like the offer to be for longer or shorter the monk can take up the offer on a longer or shorter timeline.

-If you’d like to check if Bhante Guṇavīro can accept your offering, you can email samanasevana@gmail.com and a lay supporter can ask on your behalf.
+Ideally, offerings of support should be made directly to monks.
+However, if for whatever reason that isn’t feasible, you can email samanasevana@gmail.com and a lay supporter can ask on your behalf.